Our Work

 Youth Wellness Programs

-Our Youth Wellness Programming such as our Kids Cooking Class provides youth with the essential tools and skills to improve their well-being and become healthier adults.
+Coming Soon: Kids Cooking Class provides youth with the essential tools and skills to improve their well-being and become healthier adults.
 Interested in learning more and sponsoring our initiatives?
 Download a sponsorship packet here.

 04

-Urban Agriculture
+Urban Agriculture:

 We aim to increase access to healthy, sustainable food in neighborhoods that few resources and available options.
 In order to effect this change and help combat food deserts, we educate local residents about gardening in urban spaces and connect them to local community gardens.
 We are planning a community garden project in the historic neighborhood of Bronzeville.